jwplayer/jwplayer-react-native/README.md

 Follow these steps to add the library to your Android project:
 1. From the project directory in terminal, add the **jwplayer-react-native** library.
 You can use npm or yarn.

-   npm: `npm i jwplayer-react-native --save`
+   npm: `npm i @jwplayer/jwplayer-react-native --save`

-   yarn: `yarn add jwplayer-react-native`
+   yarn: `yarn add @jwplayer/jwplayer-react-native`

 2. In **android/build.gradle**, add the JWP Maven repository inside the `allprojects` block.